mojafa/citi-bike/README.md

 ```bash
 python prefect/web_to_gcs_to_bq.py
 ```
-- After running the flow web_to_gcs_to_bq.py you will find the data at divvy_data_raw.divvy_default_data, the flow will take around 45 mins to complete.
+- After running the flow web_to_gcs_to_bq.py you will find the data at Citibike_data_raw.Citibike_default_data, the flow will take around 45 mins to complete.
 6. Data tranformation and modeling using dbt

-`cd` into the dbt/divvy_project directory and run the following command
+`cd` into the dbt/Citibike_project directory and run the following command
 ```bash
 dbt build --var 'is_test_run: false'
 ```
-You will get 4 tables in divvy_data_dbt data set
+You will get 4 tables in Citibike_data_dbt data set
   - dim_neighbourhoods
-  - divvy_stations_lookup
+  - Citibike_stations_lookup
-  - facts_divvy
+  - facts_citibike
-  - stg_divvy_data
+  - stg_citibike_data

 7. Data Vizualization and Dashboarding
-- You can now query the data and connect it to looker to visualize the data, when connecting to data source use facts_divvy table to build the data source in looker, dont use partitioned table, as you wont get any data in your report.
+- You can now query the data and connect it to looker to visualize the data, when connecting to data source use facts_citibike table to build the data source in looker, dont use partitioned table, as you wont get any data in your report.
 - go to [Looker Studio](https://lookerstudio.google.com/) &rarr; create &rarr; BigQuery &rarr; choose your project, dataset & transformed table.